patrickcap/satellite-supervisor/README.md

 - **Data Preprocessing**: Data preprocessing techniques are applied to prepare the input data for model training.
 - **Model Evaluation**: The performance of different models is evaluated using appropriate metrics to assess their accuracy and reliability.

+## Prerequisites
+- Ensure that your 8080 port is available, if not, make it available by terminating processes occupying it or change the source code of the repository to use a different port.

 ## Getting Started

 To get started with using the prediction model: